Academic Handbook Summer School Policies and Procedures

 1. Director of Business and Partnership Development & Apprenticeships

-3. Clear rules for staff and students to follow in the instance of a child entering the University.
+4. Clear rules for staff and students to follow in the instance of a child entering the University;

-8. The University will ensure that full and accurate records are kept of all safeguarding concerns, in line with data protection policies and procedures.
+9. The University ensures that full and accurate records are kept of all safeguarding concerns, in line with the University’s Data Protection Policy and applicable procedures.

 Individual Staff and Student Ambassador Responsibilities

-1. Treat all children, regardless of any protected characteristics under the Equality Act 2010, with respect and dignity and provide with the same equality of opportunity.
+1. Treat all children, regardless of any protected characteristics under the Equality Act 2010, with respect and dignity and provide all with the same equity of opportunity;

 5. Maintain a professional relationship with children and their families.
 Under the Sexual Offences (Amendment) Act 2000, it is a criminal offence for any person in a position of trust to engage in sexual activity with a child.